 It is still a solid solution, particularly if you have basic needs and don’t want to be overwhelmed by the clutter than a ‘we have everything!’ system has to offer.
 You can import multiple file-formats into their database and monitor your marketing campaigns as it is ongoing, which is very useful.

 One strong point about AWeber is its extensive email template selection, which is kind of great if you are new to the game.
 It also has very comprehensive customer support capabilities which has been an award winner for the past three years in the US National Customer Association’s Stevie Awards.

-Starting Price: 30-day Free trial then $19/mo
+- Starting Price: 30-day Free trial then $19/mo

-Best For: Blogs, Small Businesses and Entrepreneurs
+- Best For: Blogs, Small Businesses and Entrepreneurs

-Like MailChimp, SendinBlue also offers a free subscription package but that is kind of limited in what you can send.
+Formerly known as “Sendinblue”, Brevo offers a free subscription package but that is kind of limited in what you can send.
 The free deal is only for up to 300 emails per day, which to me is more like an extended trial than any real free service.
 Once you get past that to their subscription plans, the number of sends goes up a lot (as do their prices).

 It checks most of the traditional email marketing system options but also has a transactional messaging feature.
 This gives you extra capabilities such as sending order confirmations, receipts and other similar emails with your branding.
 This is something to note as not all email marketing systems support it.

 - Intuitive Drag and Drop Email editor